Adelic Voronoi Summation and Subconvexity for GL(2) L-Functions in the depth Aspect: Application to the subconvexity problem

 Furthermore, we use the reciprocity formula

 to obtain

 for

-This last formula for $L_s$ suits the application of our Voronoi summation formula which we will apply in the next subsection.
-Before we will continue let us make the following observation.
+This last formula for $L_s$ suits the application of our Vorono\"i summation formula which we will apply in the next subsection.
+Before we will continue we make the following observation.

-\begin{lemma} The function $W_l^{\omega_{\pi,l}}(s;\cdot)$ is periodic modulo $l^{\frac{n_l}{2}-q-\abs{r}-k} \Z_l$. \end{lemma} \begin{proof} First, observe that for $s=(a,b,k)\in S_0$ we have $k\leq q-\abs{r}$ and deduce
+\begin{lemma} The function $W_l(s;\cdot)$ is periodic modulo $l^{\frac{n_l}{2}-q-\abs{r}-k} \Z_l$. \end{lemma} \begin{proof} First, observe that for $s=(a,b,k)\in S_0$ we have $k\leq q-\abs{r}$ and deduce

 For $m\in \Z_l^{\times}[a,b,k]$ and $y \in \Z_l$ we argue as on \cite[p.
 582]{BM15} to obtain